 Conclusion

+From the above mentioned history of stock market crashes, you can easily figure out why stock market is down today.
 The stock market can be impacted by various reasons such as government policy decisions, political instability, banking crises, health concerns, broker cartels, and wars.
 While these crashes are inherent to stock markets, recoveries have also been consistent.
 It is important to be vigilant about these events and have a brief understanding.
 This can help you plan a long-term stock investment strategy.

 You may also be interested to know | |